Liro451/gameboy_rpg/README.md

 # gameboy_rpg
-A basic RPG for the gameboy, written in C using GBDK
+A basic RPG for the gameboy, written in C using GBDK.

+Work in progress.